kapelner/fastLogisticRegressionWrap/README.md

  flr_gpu 179.1967 192.4239 209.6288 194.4077 201.7585 339.7079    10
 ```

 We also implemented a fast method for inference for one of the coefficients.
-This is much faster
+This gives a modest
-in the case where p is large relative to n.
+gain only in the case of medium p relative to n e.g.

 ```
 set.seed(123)